MICHIGAN CHARITABLE REMAINDER TRUST

 "The Trust Department of the JPMorgan is damaging her Health"

 4. After her husband's death, she was admitted seven times to the Emergency Room and Cardiac Unit of three different hospitals.
-She endured countless blood tests, was injected with the drug Adenosine to reduce the heart rate to normal, and result is that she now has to take the drug Toprol XL 25 to protect her heart, which is causing various side effects.
+She endured countless blood tests, was injected with the drug Adenosine to reduce the heart rate to normal, end result is that she now has to take the drug Toprol XL 25 to protect her heart, which is causing various side effects.

 5. This has occurred because of the actions of the Trustees who have followed their own interests, conducted themselves unethically, and are the cause and damage her health.
 The Trustees should be held responsible.
 Is it necessary to seek revenge so that one can live out one's life that a person built with her mate for almost 40 years; should a person let oneself be taken advantage of?